Prepping Your Small Business Finances for the New Year

 It’s important to think about your finances through the lens of what your credit needs are.
 Will you need finances to help bridge cash flow gaps, make an investment in equipment or marketing or hire new staff?
 If so, determine what kind of credit opportunities are available to you, including alternative lenders.
 Determine your needs in advance and prepare your financial documents or details so that credit will be available when the time comes.

-Cleaning up your finances for 2019 is time well spent; you’ll have a good grasp on your financial picture and a solid foundation for your goals and objectives in the year ahead.
+Cleaning up your finances is time well spent; you’ll have a good grasp on your financial picture and a solid foundation for your goals and objectives in the year ahead.

 Decrease business overhead expenses.

 This section was provided by Makeda Waterman is an online media journalist with a passion for helping people succeed in life.
 Outside of writing for The Huffington Post, has writing clips on CNBC Make It., Yahoo Finance News, FastCompany.com, among others.

 You determine the success of your small business from the top talent you hire, the technology you implement and the direction of your company culture.
 One of the top ideas on most entrepreneur’s minds is lowering expenses for the New Year.

 Fortunately, you don’t have to figure out this decision on your own.
 We researched the most efficient ways to help you decrease your overhead to improve your budget.